TylerVigario/Weight.js/README.md

 Weight.js
 =========

-Utility class to convert imperial mass units as well as output and parse as text.
+JavaScript classes to convert imperial mass units as well as output and parse as text.

 Install
 -------